What we’re about

 About Venkat Subramaniam

-Dr. Venkat Subramaniam is an award-winning author, founder of Agile Developer, Inc., an instructional professor at the University of Houston, and the creator of the dev2next conference.
+Dr. Venkat Subramaniam is an award-winning author, founder of Agile Developer, Inc., an instructional professor at the University of Houston, and creator of the dev2next conference.

 He has trained and mentored thousands of software developers in the US, Canada, Europe, and Asia, and is a regularly-invited speaker at several international conferences.
 Venkat helps his clients effectively apply and succeed with sustainable agile practices on their software projects.

 Venkat is a (co)author of multiple technical books, including the 2007 Jolt Productivity award winning book Practices of an Agile Developer.
 You can find a list of his books at https://www.agiledeveloper.com.
-You can reach him by email at venkats@agiledeveloper.com or on Twitter at @venkat_s.

 7:45: Door prizes

-5:30-6:00: Food, Soda, Beer and Networking
+5:30-6:00: Food, Soda, Beer, and Networking

 6:00-6:15: Announcements

-You can find Eric on LinkedIn.
+You can find Jeremy on LinkedIn.

 7:45: Door prizes